luxfeerre/thesis-chatapp/testchat/README.md

 * https://github.com/luxfeerre/thesis-chatapp/blob/main/chatapp/README.md

 Also, use the instructions in **Operating System** from the link to setup the ground dependencies for the Testground node.

+Then do the same for the Metrics collection node, but on a seperate node.

 Then continue to the subsection Testground shown below.

 <details><summary>Testground</summary>